 Dry skin can occur at any time and affect any one.
 However, you are more likely to suffer with dry skin if you:

 Dry skin occurs when the top layers of the skin lack moisture.
 It is often caused by friction against shoes or bones or from using products with harsh chemicals that dry the skin out.
-When the fatty pad under the heel dries out, it can become more prone to cracking when walking.
+When the skin under the heel dries out, it can become more prone to cracking when walking.

 You can help manage dry skin day-to-day by: